kkanushka02/Chat-Application/README.md

 9. Select a user from the chat room to start messaging
 10. Send and receive messages in real-time

+11. The link for the application : https://anushkakk002.pythonanywhere.com/signup/

 ## Project Structure

 - `chat/models.py`: Contains Message model for storing chat messages